innodev-au/wmboost-data/README.md

 * Supports predictable and extensible type conversion mechanisms.
 For instance, you may get a boolean value from a string in a more reliable way than IDataUtil.getBoolean, which returns _false_ even for invalid string representations such as _hello_.
 * Allows setting expectations about values being retrieved.
 For instance, it makes it easy to say that you want to retrieve a mandatory parameter in your service implementation

-It doesn't go as far as radically changing the way you implement Java services - you still need to imperatively retrieve and set document entries - but it makes it simpler.
+It doesn't go as far as radically changing the way you implement Java services.
+You still need to imperatively retrieve and set document entries, but it gives you a simplicity boost.

 Internally, the abstraction is transparent and IData is used as expected by Integration Server.

 ## Example
 The following example shows the implementation of a service that takes a number, _numberToAdd_ and adds it to each element of a list of numbers, _initialList_.
 The result is returned in the _newList_ pipeline variable.
-In the example, the two input parameters are mandatory (a more lenient ):
+In the example, the two input parameters are mandatory but a more lenient implementation would be possible if this service was for a transformer.

 ```java
 Document pipeDoc = Documents.wrap(pipeline);